calvin-mcd/tsuru-STM/README.md

 # 鶴の恩返し (Tsuru No Ongaeshi) STM

-***Beware, I am planning to make some changes to the PCB, do not use this to order PCBs right now***

 This is a version of apfel's aka kilipan's cute lil 3-row, katana-staggered keyboard with ISO-Enter compatibility that uses the cheaper, albeit not quite as handsolder friendly STM31f072 to support qmk and vial.
+It also sports optional [underglow](https://www.lcsc.com/product-detail/Light-Emitting-Diodes-LED_OPSCO-Optoelectronics-SK6812_C5378720.html) which requires you to handsolder the leds and bridge the rgb jumperpad to activate.

 the OG board can be found here [link](https://github.com/kilipan/tsuru)!!!